Line77/Type-tester-pyqt5/README.md

 ### Prerequisites

 You will need Python 3.x and pyqt5.
-Just clone this repo, install the dependencies and run the main .py file, rename the file to .pyw to run w/o console on Windows.
+Just clone this repo, install the dependencies and run the main .py file, run .pyw to open w/o console on Windows.

 #### pyqt5 installation on Windows
 ```